TannerDrayton/ShiptChallenge/README.md

 ### Requirments for running this script

     1) First, you will need GoogleChrome!
 Visit https://www.google.com/chrome/ to install Google Chrome.

     2) Second, you will need Python3!
 Visit https://www.python.org/downloads/ to latest version of Python.
+This script was written using Python 3.7.3

     3) Third, you will need Selenium and ChromeDriver (The ChromeDriver version must be specific to your current google chrome browser version).
 Visit https://pypi.org/project/selenium/ for links to both Selenium and Chrome Driver!

-    4) You will need to have this repository or the file named "shipt_login_automation.py" on your machine.
+    4) You will need to have this repository, or the file named "shipt_login_automation.py" on your machine.

 ### Now that the requirments have been met, let's run our program!
     1) Navigate to the location of the folder "ShiptChallenge"(if you saved the entire repository) or,the file titled "shipt_login_automation.py".
 If you decided to only download the file,I'd reccomend placing it inside of a folder on your desktop.

-    2) Now that you've found the folder open terminal at that location.
+    2) Now that you've found the folder open the terminal at that location.
 This can be done by right-clicking and finding "Open in terminal"(if you're on Windows), or two-finger clicking and finding "New terminal on folder"(if you're on MAC).

-    3) Lastly type "Python3 shipt_login_automation.py" into your terminal, and press enter to watch the program!
+    3) Lastly type "Python3 shipt_login_automation.py" into your terminal, and press enter to run the program!

+## ***Swapi Automated Tests***
+### Requirments for running the tests
+    1) First, you will need Python3!
+Visit https://www.python.org/downloads/ to download the latest version of Python.
+These tests were written using Python 3.7.3!

+    2) Second, you will need PyTest!
+Visit https://docs.pytest.org/en/latest/getting-started.html for information on how to install Pytest.
+These tests were written using PyTest 5.2.1!

+    3) You will need to have this repository, or the file named "swampi_tests.py" on your machine.

+### How to run the tests
+    1) Navigate to the location of the folder "ShiptChallenge"(if you saved the entire repository) or,the file titled "swampi_tests.py".
+If you decided to only download the file,I'd reccomend placing it inside of a folder on your desktop.

+    2) Now that you've found the folder open the terminal at that location.
+This can be done by right-clicking on the folder icon and finding "Open in terminal"(if you're on Windows), or two-finger clicking and finding "New terminal on folder"(if you're on MAC).

+    3) Lastly, type "pytest swapi_tests.py" into your terminal, and see the test results!